P101010/My-Portfolio/content/projects.md

 - Designed a multidimensional model for tracking metrics with a focus on identifying diagnostic trends and regional hazards.
 - Utilized AWS Glue jobs for ETL from PostgreSQL to Redshift, leveraging S3 buckets for intermediate storage and Lambda functions to automate job triggers for efficient data processing.

-### MBTA – Machine learning model for predicting the load on bus

-- Improved user satisfaction by reducing load on bus by 30% with scheduling strategies derived based on a random forest model developed with MBTA Data Science team which achieved an accuracy of 84.8%.

 ### European Football/Soccer Database Management System